Fallout (franchise): Legal action

 Interplay was threatened with bankruptcy and sold the full Fallout franchise to Bethesda, but kept the rights to the Fallout MMO through a back license in April 2007 and began work on the MMO later that year.
 Bethesda Softworks sued Interplay Entertainment for copyright infringement on September 8, 2009, regarding the Fallout Online license and selling of Fallout Trilogy and sought an injunction to stop development of Fallout Online and sales of Fallout Trilogy.
-Key points that Bethesda were trying to argue is that Interplay did not have the right to sell Fallout Trilogy on the Internet via Steam, Good Old Games or other online services.
-Bethesda also said that "full scale" development on Fallout Online was not met and that the minimum financing of 30 million of "secured funding" was not met.
+Bethesda argued that Interplay did not have the right to sell Fallout Trilogy on the Internet via Steam, Good Old Games or other online services.
+Bethesda also claimed that "full scale" development on Fallout Online was not met and that the minimum financing of 30 million of "secured funding" was not met.
 Interplay launched a counter suit claiming that Bethesda's claims were meritless and that it did have the right to sell Fallout Trilogy via online stores via its contract with Bethesda.
 Interplay also claimed secure funding had been met and the game was in full scale development by the cut off date.
-Interplay argued to have the second contract that sold Fallout voided which would result in the first contract that licensed Fallout to come back into effect.
+Interplay argued to have the second contract that sold Fallout voided, which would result in the first contract that licensed Fallout to come back into effect.
 This would mean that Fallout would revert to Interplay.
 Bethesda would be allowed to make Fallout 5.
 Bethesda would have to pay 12% of royalties on Fallout 3, Fallout: New Vegas, Fallout 4 and expansions plus interest on the money owed.
 On December 10, 2009, Bethesda lost the first injunction.